How is it that two vegetables that look so similar are surprisingly different?

 How will you change up this roasted broccolini to suit your tastes?
 Share your suggestions in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on March 2, 2016.
-Last updated: July 28, 2020 at 19:10 pm.
+Last updated July 27, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.